 Estrogen status is a particularly important determinant of bone mass.
 Women have an accelerated bone loss at a rate of about 3% per annum immediately following the menopause which is thought to be related to decreases in estrogen levels.
 Thereafter, bone loss with aging continues at a slower rate of about 1% per annum (Bilezekian et al., 1992; Steiger et al., 1992).
 Estrogens can prevent both these losses through preventing bone resorption but may be unable to actually increase bone mass (Bilezekian et al., 1992; Prince et al., 1991).
 Progestins may also aid the maintenance of bone mass.
 The major effect of estrogens on bone mass is in the years immediately following the menopause, while the peak rate of fractures occurs some decades later.
-Nevertheless, at any age estrogens may have the potential to prevent further loss of bone, suggesting that even at advanced ages women receiving estrogens do have greater bone mass and a lower fracture rate (Johnston et al., 1991).
+Nevertheless, at any age estrogens may have the potential to prevent further loss of bone, suggesting that even at advanced ages women receiving estrogens may benefit compared to those who do not.
+Observational studies indicate that women taking estrogens do have greater bone mass and a lower fracture rate (Johnston et al., 1991).
 However, the effectiveness of estrogens in preventing fractures has not been adequately tested in a clinical trial, due to the large numbers of women needed to obtain a definitive result.